ergodicio/tsadar/docs/source/ratintn.rst

 integral, we perform a rational integral that is described by the following routines

-.. autofunction::   tsadar.model.physics.ratintn.ratintn
+.. autofunction::   tsadar.core.physics.ratintn.ratintn
-.. autofunction::   tsadar.model.physics.ratintn.ratcen
+.. autofunction::   tsadar.core.physics.ratintn.ratcen